‘The war in Israel doesn’t scare us’: Ukrainian immigrants on fleeing one war for another

 The flight cancellations were due to fears of an attack by Hezbollah in Lebanon or even the Islamic Republic of Iran following Israel’s assassination of Hezbollah commander Fuad Shukr and Hamas chief Ismail Haniyeh in Iran, the latter of which it has not claimed responsibility for.

-Born in Kyiv, Samsanova has a master’s degree in programming and engineering and has worked in tech and telecommunications for 13 years.
+Born in Kyiv, Samsanova has worked in tech and telecommunications for 13 years.
 A private entrepreneur, she specializes in project management and delivery.
 As an adult, she discovered that her paternal grandfather hid his Jewish identity, due to the traumatic experiences of his youth, including being sent to a work camp in Siberia as a child.
 “My father, who is now 92, only admitted it much later in life,” she says.

-Since Russia's invasion, Samsanova and her family have moved from place to place staying with other Ukrainian refugees.
-Once they realized that the situation in Ukraine would not change soon, they decided to move to Israel.
-Her parents, still in Ukraine, are planning to join them in Israel.
+Since Russia's invasion, Samsanova and her family have moved from place to place, staying with other Ukrainian refugees.
+Once they realized that the war in Ukraine would not be brief, they decided to move to Israel.
+Her parents, still in Ukraine, are planning to join them.

 Having lived through missile attacks in Kyiv, Samsanova says, “The war here doesn’t scare us.
-During missile attacks in Kyiv, I wasn’t scared for myself but for my daughter,” she says, crediting the Iron Dome with giving her greater security.
-However, like most Ukrainian immigrants, she says that she felt conflicted about leaving Ukraine.
+During missile attacks in Kyiv, I wasn’t scared for myself but for my daughter,” she says, also crediting the Iron Dome with giving her greater security.
+However, like most Ukrainian immigrants, she says that she felt conflicted about leaving.
 “I love my country, my motherland, and I feel so much pain.”

 Amid attempts to draw comparisons between Israel’s war in Gaza and Ukraine’s war against Russia, Samsanova says, “This comparison is simple stupidity and shows an absence of critical thinking.
 Do we in Ukraine have terrorist organizations like Hamas?
 Do we use civilians as human shields?”